 In Chapter I, Confucius lambasts the head of the Ji Family for employing eight rows of dancers to take part in ritual ceremonies at his ancestral temple when according to tradition he should only have been allowed four.

-In Chapter II, he goes on to attack all the Three Families for performing a forbidden ode from the Book of Songs in their ancestral sacrifices.
-Then in Chapter VI, he lashes out at his disciple Ran Qiu for his inability (or unwillingness) to stop the head of the Ji Family from carrying out a sacrifice on the sacred Mount Tai.
+In Chapter 2, he goes on to attack all the Three Families for performing a forbidden ode from the Book of Songs in their ancestral sacrifices.
+Then in Chapter 6, he lashes out at his disciple Ran Qiu for his inability (or unwillingness) to stop the head of the Ji Family from carrying out a sacrifice on the sacred Mount Tai.

 For Confucius, this is the thin end of the wedge: if the Three Families are capable of usurping ceremonial privileges that according to tradition were reserved for the emperor and ruler of the state, they are a capable of usurping anything.
 Civilization as he knows it is doomed!

 In Chapter IV, Confucius settles down a little when discussing the essence of the rites.
 He tells the disciple Lin Fang that “simplicity is better than extravagance” when it comes to festive ceremonies and that “genuine grief is better than excessive formality” for funerals.
 In other words, it is the spirit in which a person participates in rites that is the most important consideration.
-As he points out in Chapter XII, you need to immerse yourself completely in the rituals you attend: “If I am not fully present at the sacrifice, it’s as if I didn’t attend the sacrifice at all.”
+As he points out in Chapter 12, you need to immerse yourself completely in the rituals you attend: “If you don’t attend a sacrifice in person, you’re not there in spirit either.”

 In Chapter XIX, he touches upon the relationship between the rites and good governance.
 When asked by Duke Ding of Lu how a lord should treat his ministers, Confucius replies that he should treat them “in accordance with the rites” – in other words with civility and respect.